-Globally, there are 400 recognised genetic defects in beef cattle.
-Hereford Cattle Society tests for six of these defects: delayed blindness {DB} hypotrichosis {HY}, dilutor {DL}, idiopathic epilepsy {IE}, maple syrup urine disease {MSUD} and mandibulofacial dysostosis {MD}.
+Hereford Cattle Society tests for these six defects: delayed blindness {DB} hypotrichosis {HY}, dilutor {DL}, idiopathic epilepsy {IE}, maple syrup urine disease {MSUD} and mandibulofacial dysostosis {MD}.

 Mandatory DNA testing